Arizona Labor Laws Guide

 When it comes to the employment of minors in Arizona, the rules are as follows:

-With these being the general guidelines, let's take a look at specific limitations surrounding youth employment.
+With these being the general guidelines, let's look at specific limitations surrounding youth employment.

-Any person younger than 18 should not work in, around, or in connection with:
+Any person 16 and 17 years of age should not work in, around, or in connection with:

-For a more detailed insight into prohibited occupations for minors, you can take a look at the official Youth Labor Document.
+🎓 For a more detailed insight into prohibited occupations for minors under the age of 16, you can take a look at the official Youth Labor Document.

 Arizona child labor law exemptions